abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

     - STATS 412 Introduction to Probability & Statistics -- More theory based and introductory stats
     - STATS 451 Bayesian Data Analysis -- Less visualization, more theory, more Bayesian
+    - [Ross Big Data Summer Camp](https://icosbigdatacamp.github.io/) -- This is not for credit but is a 1 week crash course.
    </details>

     <details>